Skip to main content

 How to select the right electrodes?

-Over the last few years, several companies and research institutes have focused their R&D efforts on overcoming the problems of noise artefacts, skin impedance (connectivity), comfort, and washability.
+Over the last few years, several companies and research institutes have focused their R&D efforts on overcoming the problems of noise artefacts, skin impedance (connectivity), comfort, and washability of dry electrodes.

 A handful of them have succeeded in developing easy-to-integrate, high quality signal, comfortable, and sometimes even washable electrodes!
 Of course, each of them have their own advantages and disadvantages, depending on how you want to use them and for what use case.